Family Member Arrested

 - Strengthen the public health impact of NIMH-supported research

 To reach these goals, the NIMH divisions and programs are designed to emphasize translational research spanning bench, to bedside, to practice.
 For targeted priorities and funding initiatives, please visit our division websites

-The Substance Abuse and Mental Health Services Administration (SAMHSA) maintains an extensive dictionary of medical and mental health terms and definitions on their website.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) is a wonderful resource for dual diagnosis treatment and guidance.
 Click Here